 In our survey, 70 percent of future retirees worry about the Social Security program running out of funding in their lifetime.
 However, the 2013 Social Security Trustee report advises Social Security is fully funded until 2033; after 2033 about 75 percent of benefits are payable.

-The key theme throughout our survey of 903 adults aged 50 or older, who are either already retired or plan to retire in the next 10 years, is how crucial it is that Americans work with a financial advisor who knows optimizing Social Security benefits is an important part of a holistic retirement plan.
+The key theme throughout our survey of 903 adults aged 50 or older, who are either already retired or plan to retire in the next 10 years, is how crucial it is that Americans work with a financial professional who knows optimizing Social Security benefits is an important part of a holistic retirement plan.

 With more than 2,700 rules in the Social Security handbook, it’s easy to see why many Americans don’t feel they are adequately prepared to make this important decision.

-Retirees not working with a financial advisor are more than twice as likely than those who do to say their Social Security payment was less or much less than expected (33 percent vs. 12 percent).
+Retirees not working with a financial professional are more than twice as likely than those who do to say their Social Security payment was less or much less than expected (33 percent vs. 12 percent).
 And, more importantly, those who do are much more likely to say they are able to do the things they want in retirement (82 percent vs. 62 percent).

 And the problem is only going to get worse.
 Health care costs for a middle-income healthy couple retiring next year at full retirement age will take up 69 percent of their Social Security benefits.
 But 10 years from now it will jump to 98 percent, and in 20 years they would need 127 percent of their Social Security benefits to cover their health care costs in retirement.